vishpraveen/AndroidInterview/Co-Routines/Coroutines.md

 - How to switch from Dispatcher.IO to Dispatcher.Main?
 - What is **withContext()**
 - Major difference between Job & Supervisor Job
-- How to make call to multiple functions *parallelly*?
+- How to make call to multiple functions *parallel*?
-- How to convert tradetional `Callback` to `Coroutine`?
+- How to convert traditional `Callback` to `Coroutine`?
 - What is `suspendCoroutine`?
 - What is `suspendCancellableCoroutine`?
 - What is `supervisorScope`?